sourcegraph/handbook/content/communication/company_meeting.md

    - Just add a slide and write what you'll say in the speaker notes.
 1. Q&A about anything Sourcegraph-related
    - [Submit a question anonymously](https://docs.google.com/forms/d/e/1FAIpQLSeiyIU67N_0m3xNBV-pONnVAGuBPsKQ_w-ZxtS-g8ZLWX--Ew/viewform?usp=sf_link)

+## Recordings

+> We haven't automated this process yet.
+One possible solution would be to automatically copy Zoom recordings to Google Drive.

+@sqs will post the company meeting recording in #general after the meeting finishes.
+If @sqs is not working on a given day or if he forgets, here is the process:

+1. Go to https://zoom.us/recording/management (as a Zoom admin)
+1. Next to the correct item (Topic: `Company meeting`), press `Share...`.
+1. In the dialog, select `Share this recording: Publicly` and ensure `Password protection` is on.
+1. Press `Copy sharing information to clipboard`.
+1. Paste in #general on Slack.